Mantaro/MantaroBot/README.md

 5. Run it and prepare yourself to start filling configs.

+###Please, don't be a dick.
+If you're gonna use something from here, credit us.
+Take your time to read the full license too so you don't expect anything coming from us.
+We don't mind you using anything here as long as it's not a blatant copy nor a copy without credits.

 #### Konachan notice (net.kodehawa.lib.imageboard.konachan)
 That package is a port of the [**original konachan library**](https://github.com/Mxrck/KonachanLib) to Java 8 and to better suit our needs.
 I just didn't want to post it on GitHub as a separate lib, but if anyone wants I'll do so.